carlosagalicia/IBM-AI-Developer-Professional-course/README.md

 # IBM-AI-Developer-Professional-course
-This repository contains relevant labs made by Skills Network in the IBM AI Developer Professional course
+This repository contains the labs and projects completed as part of the IBM AI Developer Professional course.
+The course covers a variety of topics, including web scraping, REST API development, data analysis, and machine learning, providing hands-on experience with key tools and technologies in AI development.

 ## Key Learning Areas
 ### 1. BeautifulSoup Fundamentals
 - **Library Basics:**